top of page

 What is Somatic Therapy?

-This modality includes breath work, body awareness, movement, and sometimes touch.
+Somatic Therapy includes breath work, body awareness, movement, and sometimes touch.
 The field was established in the 1930s.
 It is evidence-based, neuroscience-approved, and trauma-informed.
 Sensitive people benefit from this approach because they have sensitive nervous systems and strong awareness of the mind-body connection.

 What is Energy Psychology?